 Sixty-three percent of CSU students receive some type of financial assistance.
 The CSU Office of Admissions can help you assess options to pay for your education.
-To learn more about need-based aid and merit-based scholarships visit Student Financial Services.
+To learn more about need-based aid and merit-based scholarships, visit CSU's Student Financial Services website.

 Located in Centennial Hall on the Main CSU Campus

 CVMBS Scholarships and Awards

 The College of Veterinary Medicine and Biomedical Sciences offers over a million dollars in scholarships each year.
 Students pursuing their DVM are the primary recipients of these awards, but all CVMBS students meeting the application requirements are considered for awards.

 DVM emergency loans are a non-profit emergency loan fund for students pursuing their DVM.
 This type of loan should only be used for serious financial emergencies.
 You may apply for a short-term (90-day) loan of a maximum of $1,000 if you meet the criteria and complete the application (below).
 You may be eligible, in extreme circumstances, to extend this loan up to 90 additional days by filling out the Application for a Loan Extension.